Dmumladz3/Epam-course-module1/modules/15. NoSQL (Mongo or Cassandra or Couchbase)/Homework.md

 Play with different data models, do not fear to experiment with denormalization.

-Optionally (+5 bonus points) use appropriate indices to improve query performance.
+Optionally use appropriate indices to improve query performance.

-Optionally (+10 bonus points) make a replica-set with 1 primary and 2 secondary nodes, execute your tests/client code over the MongoDB cluster.
+Optionally make a replica-set with 1 primary and 2 secondary nodes, execute your tests/client code over the MongoDB cluster.